solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 In this task, you will create the `events` raw table to capture every clickstream event.
 This table is partitioned by `event_time` since we are using it to store time series data.
 The script you execute to create the schema creates a partition every 5 minutes, using [pg_partman](https://www.citusdata.com/blog/2018/01/24/citus-and-pg-partman-creating-a-scalable-time-series-database-on-PostgreSQL/).

-Partitioning is the key to high performance and being able to scale out across several database nodes.
+Partitioning is the key to high performance, as it allows you to break up data into further smaller chunks based on time windows.
 One of the keys to fast data loading is to avoid using large indexes.
 Traditionally, you would use block-range (BRIN) indexes to speed up range scans over roughly-sorted data.
 However, when you have unsorted data, BRIN indexes tend to perform poorly.
 Partitioning helps keep indexes small.
 It does this by dividing tables into partitions, avoiding fragmentation of data while maintaining smaller indexes.
+In addition, it allows you to query only a smaller portion of the data when you run queries for particular time windows, leading to faster SELECT performance.

 1. With the **Lab** server expanded under the Servers tree in pgAdmin, expand Databases then select **citus**.
 When the citus database is highlighted, select the **Query Tool** button above.